Caast/caast-documentation/library/listing.md

 # Caast Listing

 Caast Listing is a fully integrated experience to allow you, in just a few lines, to render your own media channel on your website.
-Simply call the `caastListing` method from caastWidget library and enjoy the all-in-one Caast experience.
+Just sit and enjoy the all-in-one Caast experience.

 ![Caast Listing](/_media/listing.jpg ":size=600")